A Cinematic Opera in Three Acts

 The story begins at the dawn of time.

-The arrival of Christianity introduces a new dimension — light as a spiritual force transforming human existence.
+The act evokes the birth of civilization, harmony with nature, and the emergence of culture and belief.
+The arrival of Christianity introduces a new dimension: light becomes a spiritual force capable of transforming human existence.

 The Beginning